BrushlessPower/BlHeli-Passthrough/README.md

 Arduino Library and Examples for BlHeli Passtrough with ESP32 or Atmega328P (Arduino UNO, Pro Mini, ...)

-Sketch for BlHeli Passthrough without Flight Controller
+Sketch for BlHeli Passthrough without Flight Controller Just for BlHeli32 or AM32 and all other imARM_BLB ESC's

 ## ESP32